dummybob/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

 The artifacts help build that trust by not allowing an approval process, but it also provides an audit history.
 In three months, I could come back to this deployment and view what changed on the database.

 ### Permissions
-When implementing automated database deployments, a common question I heard was "how can we prevent someone from inserting a script to give themselves sysadmin privileges?"
+When implementing automated database deployments, a common question I heard was, “how can we prevent someone from inserting a script to give themselves sysadmin privileges?”
 Using the artifacts is a good start, but it doesn’t completely solve the problem.
 If the DBA, or the person doing the approval, is swamped, they could easily miss that specific SQL statement in the artifact.
 The best way to prevent that from happening is to restrict the permission on the account doing the deployment.
 [Our documentation](https://octopus.com/docs/deployment-examples/sql-server-databases#SQLServerdatabases-Permissions) provides several examples, from the least restrictive to the most restrictive.
 Keep in mind, those are recommendations.
 I encourage talking to your team to determine what you are comfortable with.

 ## Where to install the Tentacle

 You don’t want to install the Tentacle directly on the SQL Server.
 SQL Server is often a cluster or a high-availability group, and the Tentacles will try to apply the changes to all the nodes at the same time.
 You do not want to have the Tentacles being used to deploy Windows services or IIS web applications handle database deployments.
 Those Tentacles could be in a DMZ.
 The Tentacle should be running under a specific service account with the necessary permissions to perform the deployment.
-The majority of the tools make use of port 1433 and simply run a series of T-SQL Scripts.
+The majority of the tools make use of port 1433 and simply run a series of T-SQL scripts.
 The Tentacle can be installed on any machine as long as it has a connection to the database.
 For those reasons, I recommend you make use of a jump box which sits between Octopus Deploy and SQL Server.

 Please refer to [our documentation](https://octopus.com/docs/deployment-examples/sql-server-databases#SQLServerdatabases-Tentacles) for more information.

 ## Conclusion

 At first glance, this feels like a lot of prep-work, but the important thing to remember is these are guidelines.
 Don’t spend weeks discussing and debating, come up with an initial plan and iterate.
-At the start of this process, we spent about two days discussing and working through an initial plan.
+At the start of this process, we spent about two days discussing and working through our initial plan.

 My recommendation for rolling this out is: